Plastic road

-Plastic roads are roads that are made partially or entirely from plastic or plastic composites with other materials.
-Plastic roads are different from standard roads in the respect that standard roads are made from asphalt concrete, which consists of a mineral aggregate and asphalt, while plastic roads are made of plastic.
-Most plastic roads make use of plastic waste as the aggregate within the asphalt.
+Plastic roads are paved roadways that are made partially or entirely from plastic or plastic composites, which is used to replace standard asphalt materials.
+Most plastic roads make use of plastic waste to replace a portion the asphalt.
 It is currently unknown how these aggregates will perform in the mid- to long-term, or what effect their degradation might have on surrounding ecosystems.

 Classification

-"Plastic Roads" are roads which entirely consist of modular, hollow, and prefabricated road elements made from consumer waste plastics.
-Most plastic roads consist of waste plastic used to replace bitumen mixed with recycled asphalt.
+"Plastic Roads" can be roads which entirely consist of modular, hollow, and prefabricated road elements made from consumer waste plastics, however, most plastic roads consist of waste plastic used to replace bitumen mixed with recycled asphalt.
 This type of material is sometimes referred to as Plastic Asphalt.

 Plastic roads

 Plastic roads were first developed by Rajagopalan Vasudevan in 2001, consisting of an asphalt mix incorporating plastic waste.
 The incorporation of plastics in roads could open an additional option for recycling post-consumer plastics.
 Australia, Indonesia, India, the United Kingdom, the United States, and many other countries have trialed technologies that can incorporate plastic waste into an asphalt mix.